 Question 2: How Much Power Will the Panels generate?

 Of course, you want your solar panels to generate enough electrical power that can get you through the normal day-to-day activities.
-On average, most homes use about 29 kWh every day, which amounts to 900 kWh every month and 10,000 kWh every year.
+On average, most American single family homes use about 29 kWh every day, which amounts to 900 kWh every month and 10,000 kWh every year.
 As for individual solar panels, these tend to produce 300 watts of electrical power per hour on an ideal, sunny day.

 Knowing how much power you will need will help you determine the total number of solar panels that should be installed in your home.
-Also, note that the number of panels you install should be able to account for rainy days, cloudy days and night time.
+Also, note that the number of panels you install should be able to account for rainy days, cloudy days and nighttime.

 Question 3: How Long Will the Installation Process Take?